jsommers/someta/README.md

 To configure a monitor, parameters may be specified along with each monitor name, each separated by a colon (':').
 Each parameter may be a single string, or a ``key=value`` pair.
 The order of parameters doesn't matter.

 Here's an example with turning on all monitors (io, netstat, cpu, mem, rtt):

     sudo ./someta -M=io,disk0 -M=netstat,en0 -M=cpu -M=me -M=rtt,type=hoplimited,dest=149.43.80.25,maxttl=3,interface=en0 -R 1m -F 20s -f fulltest -l -m 1s -w 2s -v -c "sleep 150"

-Type `./someta -h` for a list of command line options and their defaults.
+Again, type `./someta -h` for a list of command line options and their defaults.

 Valid parameters for each standard monitor are: